perpetual-s/Gemi/README.md

 4. **Start Journaling!**
    - Create your first entry
-   - Try the AI assistant with ⌘W
+   - Try the AI assistant with ⌘⇧W
    - Your journey to better self-reflection begins

 ### 👩‍💻 For Developers